-In the last two weeks I’ve spent a lot of time sitting on the bedroom floor surrounded by photos, mementos, scrapbooks, and special objects that have followed me for years from place to place.
-The things that I just can’t seem to part with even though they sit forgotten in a box until the next time I move somewhere new and I pull them out all over again.
-This sorting and repacking system gets me nowhere – nothing is ever discarded and the box(es) of important things only grows.
+The things that I just can't seem to part with even though they sit forgotten in a box.
+Until the next time I move somewhere new and I pull them out all over again.
+This sorting and repacking system gets me nowhere - nothing is ever discarded and the box(es) of important things only grows.

-So, as I say adieu to my little kitchen and objects of the past, I’m saying a big hello to this coconut dream of a cake.
+So, I say adieu to my little kitchen and objects of the past.
+But a big hello to this coconut cake with berries.
 Happy weekend!

 - 1 cup blackberries